Six Wags Over Texas

 Babydoll Southdown Sheep

-This past season (2012) we celebrated our fourth year of breeding purebred Babydoll sheep.
+This past season (2013) we celebrated our fifth year of breeding purebred Babydoll sheep.
 All of our sheep are registered with NABSSAR (North American Babydoll Southdown Sheep Association and Registry) and OEBR (Olde English Babydoll Registry).

 In addition to Babydoll Southdown sheep, we are now the only registered Harlequin breeder in TX.
 You can read more about both breeds under their pages shown to the right or from the top menu.